 The Town of Georgina is responsible for the operation, maintenance and repair of the Keswick and Sutton Water Distribution System and Wastewater Collection System.
-This includes watermains, valves, hydrants, water and wastewater pumping stations and lateral connections which service the residents and businesses within Georgina.
+This encompasses water mains, valves, hydrants, sewage pumping stations, water booster stations and sewer laterals, along with water service connections that serve the residents and businesses within Georgina.

-You can learn more about municipal water services, private water systems, flooding, stormwater ponds, public water taps and drinking water reports.
+You can learn more about municipal water services, private water systems, public water taps and drinking water reports.

 Sewer maintenance and flushing